ABChamp/opencv-on-docker/README.md

-Build Docker Image On OpenCv
+Build Docker Image with OpenCv

 - base on phusion/baseimage (Ubuntu 16.04 LTS)
-- openCV 2.4.13
+- g++, python3 and openCV 2.4.13

 Install
 1. Install docker on your computer.